-Deadline for subscriptions / redemptions13:00 CETFor applications placed with distributors in Switzerland and abroad, earlier deadlines may apply in order to ensure timely forwarding to the Transfer Agent.
-These can be obtained from the respective distributor.EURCurrency of the sub-fundEURShare classes currently offered and corresponding benchmarkssee Annex II to the Appendices to the Sales ProspectusSub-fund launch date15 May 2009
+For applications placed with distributors in Switzerland and abroad, earlier deadlines may apply in order to ensure timely forwarding to the Transfer Agent.
+These can be obtained from the respective distributor.

+15 May 2009

 The FISCH Convertible Global Sustainable Fund (the "sub-fund") invests its assets worldwide.
 It pursues a dynamic investment policy which is based on fundamental financial analysis criteria and which is committed to the principles of sustainability.
 A focus on quality and longer-term considerations take precedence over short-term, risky profit optimisation.
 The investment objective of the sub-fund is specified by the name given to the sub-fund.